 Even if someone did manage to somehow pull off a MiTM attack, the most they could do is a denial of service.

-If any of our servers reboot or shut down for unknown reasons, we assume that while offline someone backdoored something, so when it's back up we always check the integrity of all files using Tripwire before bringing OpenVPN/WireGuard back up.
+If any of our servers reboot or shut down for unknown reasons, we assume that while offline someone backdoored something, so when it's back up we always check the integrity of all files using AIDE before bringing OpenVPN/WireGuard back up.

 Yes.

-No, and we use snort as an intrusion prevention system to prevent most basic types of hacking (SQL injection, brute force, automated vulnerability scanning, etc.).
 The reason for this IPS system is that most data centers don't allow abuse, and if we did allow that kind of noisy hacking, our IPs would quickly be blacklisted everywhere, which means clients would be getting CAPTCHA prompts everywhere they went.
-That snort IPS setup seemed like the best option to prevent abuse complaints without requiring logging on our part, since it runs directly against the tunnel interface server-side.
-If you're good enough to bypass our snort rules, you're good enough to know that there are much better ways to hide your hacking activities.

 No. When we get complaints from one of our data centers about a VPN client of ours sending SPAM, we'll temporarily block all SMTP on that server until the SPAM stops, since we have no way of knowing which customer of ours was doing that.
+If it's not e-mail based SPAM (forum SPAM, etc.), we'll temporarily block whatever website the SPAM was being sent to, so long as it's not a site a lot of clients would be using (Google, etc.).

 The only VPN protocols we use are OpenVPN and WireGuard, so we support whatever they do.
 At the moment, for OpenVPN, that includes: Linux, Windows XP/Vista/7 and higher, OpenBSD, FreeBSD, NetBSD, Mac OS X, and Solaris.
 Officially, we no longer support Windows XP, but it is still possible to connect with it.
 WireGuard's suppported operating systems are listed here.